wannesm/dtaidistance/docs/usage/dtw.rst

    than this value.
 If no solution is found that is smaller or equal to this value, then return infinity.
 -  ``use_pruning``: A good way of pruning partial paths is to set ``max_dist`` to the Euclidean upper bound.
-If this option is true, this is done automatically.
+If this option is set to true, this is done automatically.
 -  ``max_step``: Do not allow steps larger than this value, replace them with infinity.
--  ``max_length_diff``: Return infinity if difference in length of two sequences is larger.
+-  ``max_length_diff``: Return infinity if difference in length of two sequences is larger than this value.

 DTW Tuning